Best Mild Homemade Sauerkraut Recipe (That Happens to Be Super Easy!)

 “Ferment on your counter until done.”

-I tried ferments with lots of added ingredients like onions and hot peppers (we're fans of spicy, it seemed like a good idea), and left them out for a month.
-Wayyyy too strong.
-I tried just cabbage and left it for 6 weeks.
-Whew, no.
+Guess which we preferred?
+I tried ferments with lots of added ingredients like onions and hot peppers (we’re fans of spicy, it seemed like a good idea), and left them to ferment for a month.
+Waaayy too strong.

 In the end it was our trip to Leavenworth, Washington (a Bavarian inspired town) that finally steered us in the right direction to a sauerkraut that we loved.
 We bought a refrigerated, locally made product that was so good and mild that we could eat it with a fork from the jar.
 The ingredients were simply cabbage, salt, and water.